Harvard University Archives

 Reference archivists are ready to collaborate with faculty in support of innovative, interactive, hands-on experiences with the Archives' collections through the development of guides, course-specific digitization, and introductory research sessions.

-Recent classes at the Harvard University Archives include Advanced Research Methods in the Social Sciences, Portals to the Past: Studying History through Objects in Harvard Collections and T440 - Learning and Teaching.
+Recent classes at the Harvard University Archives include HSCI100 Knowing the World, Advanced Research Methods in the Social Sciences and Portals to the Past: Studying History through Objects in Harvard Collections.